obs-websocket-community-projects/obs-websocket-js/.github/CONTRIBUTING.md

 - Install dependencies with `npm install`
 - Generate the browser distributable Javascript file with `npm run build`
   - Or `npm run watch` to automatically build when files are modified.
+- This project makes use of eslint, run `npm test` for linting and basic unit testing.

 ## Contributing Guidelines
 - Please use descriptive commit messages.